JuanIrache/tomgjson/readme.md

 Experimenting with converting other time based data sources to [Adobe's mgJSON format](https://github.com/JuanIrache/mgjson)

+A live version of this app can be found here: [To mgJSON](https://goprotelemetryextractor.com/csv-gpx-to-mgjson/)

 The first iteration will be very limited in terms of customization and supported formats, but the provided parser funcs can potentially be adapted to any source that associates time with values.

 For instructions on how to use mgJSON files in After Effects, see [Work with Data-driven animation](https://helpx.adobe.com/after-effects/using/data-driven-animations.html)